 Do you know that natural disasters in the United States caused more than $280 billion in overall losses in 2021 alone?
 Although this number includes both private and commercial facilities, it’s still a wake-up call for businesses that think they are immune to the lasting damages of natural disasters, which often stop operations for long periods of time.

 While you can’t prevent these disasters from happening, you can have protocols and measures in place to mitigate the damages you might incur from them.
-Below is an office safety checklist you can use to mitigate damages from natural disasters:
+Below is a safety checklist you can use to mitigate damages from natural disasters:

 By systematically evaluating the security measures and policies in place, an office security checklist is vital in identifying potential vulnerabilities and threats.
 As a physical security risk assessment tool, a good security audit checklist can help facilities mitigate potential threats and maintain a safe and secure environment for employees and assets.